March 17, 2014 | Community Service , News & Media , Video Social Share

 At Chain | Cohn | Clark, we’re committed to helping keep our streets safe.
 This year, the lawyers and staff at the law firm are taking part and helping organize the first ever “Walk Like MADD” in Bakersfield.
 We’ve partnered with Mothers Against Drunk Driving Kern County and various local law enforcement agencies to bring awareness locally to the dangers of drinking and driving, and raise funds to help local victims of drunk driving.

-To learn what you can do if you’re ever the victim of a drunk driving accident, go HERE.
+Learn what you can do if you’re the victim of a drunk driving accident.